-If you will be 71 at the end of this taxation year and expect to have earned income in 2019 or future taxation years, consider making an RRSP over contribution in December 2018.
-Earned income in 2018 creates RRSP contribution room for 2019.
+If you will be 71 at the end of this taxation year and expect to have earned income in 2019, consider making an RRSP over contribution in December 2019.
+Earned income in 2019 creates RRSP contribution room for 2020.
 However, you will not be permitted to contribute to an RRSP next year, since you are required to convert your RRSP to a RRIF before year-end.
 This strategy does mean that you will have over-contributed for one month and hence subject to a 1% per month penalty tax.
-However, you will also be entitled to an RRSP deduction in 2019 or future taxation years that will provide tax savings which far outweigh the penalty tax cost.
-If you took advantage of this strategy in 2018, don't forget to file a T1-OVP form to calculate the penalty tax cost.
+However, you will also be entitled to an RRSP deduction in 2020 or future taxation years that will provide tax savings which far outweigh the penalty tax cost.
+If you took advantage of this strategy in 2019, don't forget to file a T1-OVP form to calculate the penalty tax cost.
 Speak to your financial advisor about the specifics in your situation.